Russell E. Levine, P.C.

 Russell is a Partner at Kirkland & Ellis LLP where he has spent his entire 36+ year career.
 He focuses his trial, appellate and alternative dispute resolution practice on patent infringement matters and disputes involving and related to technology transfer and patent license agreements.
 His trial practice includes jury trials, arbitrations and Section 337 proceedings before the U.S. International Trade Commission.
 His appellate practice concentrates on appeals in the Court of Appeals for the Federal Circuit.
 His technology transfer and licensing practice includes structuring and negotiating both licensing-in and licensing-out transactions.

-Russell has received numerous accolades for his IP practice.
-He is included in the current editions of IAM Strategy 300 and IAM Patent 1000.
-The 2020 edition of IAM Patent 1000 included the following:
+Russell has received numerous, year-after-year, accolades for his IP practice.
+He is included in the current editions of IAM Global Leaders, IAM Strategy 300 and IAM Patent 1000.
+The 2023 edition of IAM Global Leaders states:

 Similar comments were included in the 2018 edition of IAM Patent 1000: